1971 Grand Prix motorcycle racing season

 The 1971 Grand Prix motorcycle racing season was the 23rd F.I.M.
 Road Racing World Championship Grand Prix season.
 The season consisted of twelve Grand Prix races in six classes: 500cc, 350cc, 250cc, 125cc, 50cc and Sidecars 500cc.
 It began on 9 May, with Austrian Grand Prix and ended with Spanish Grand Prix on 26 September.

 Season summary

+Giacomo Agostini would claim his tenth world championship in 1971, passing Carlo Ubbiali and Mike Hailwood as the all time championship leader.
+However, after the death of Count Domenico Agusta in February 1971, MV Agusta's focus turned to the aviation industry.
+The Count's passion for motorcycle racing had been the driving force behind the MV Agusta team, and without his presence, the racing team's importance within the company began to wither.